Pantomime: The History and Metamorphosis of a Theatrical Ideology

-The book will be made available for free as a PDF download from this website.
+The book is available for free as a PDF download from this website.

 “Karl Toepfer’s book on the history of pantomime is an admirable work, both for the breadth and the depth of its scholarship.
 Most publication on the subject is derivative or shallow or both.
 Prof. Toepfer has gone to the sources and brought a lifetime of experience as both a scholar and a performer to bear.
 His polyglot awareness of the multicultural aspects of pantomime outdoes any previous efforts, and demonstrates how theatrical pantomime has influenced many artistic movements.
 His inquiring mind sifts his data for their constituent ideas and provides subtle and persuasive analyses of them.
 This book is unique in its comprehensiveness and intellectual acumen . . .”

 — Laurence Senelick, Fletcher Professor of Drama and Oratory, Tufts University; Fellow of The American Academy of Arts and Sciences

 Download a PDF of the book at no cost here.
 The PDF is the best way to read the book or cite any statements from it.